damato-design/blog/src/posts/choose-wisely.md

 {% aside %}
 ### Button group confusion

 What I've defined as button group above is not a common button group [found amongst most design systems](https://component.gallery/components/button-group/).
 The key difference here is the keyboard navigation.
 A button group is often delivered as just a layout pattern of existing buttons with very little change of visual style and no change in interaction pattern.
 Each button is accessible via the `Tab` key like any other button that isn't in a group.
 Because of this, I identify these as groups of individual buttons.
 There's nothing stopping most systems to allow any sort of interactive component to exist in these groups; like links for example.
+For this I recommend providing a layout component instead of something specific for buttons.

-I am specifically calling out the pattern found in toolbars as it is expected to be a single tab stop, where navigation between buttons is done by arrow keys.
+However, I am specifically calling out the pattern found in toolbars as it is expected to be a single tab stop, where navigation between buttons is done by arrow keys.
 Visually these are groups of buttons but with a different and warranted enhancement for accessibility.
+This pattern can also be found in [listboxes](https://www.w3.org/WAI/ARIA/apg/patterns/listbox/), [comboboxes](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/), and [menus](https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/) which also expect arrow key navigation between options within a single tab stop.
+A [segmented control](https://component.gallery/components/segmented-control/) is also of the same family but more related to radio buttons.

-Admittedly, for the purposes of the exploration this deviation isn't critical to our final decision tree but still worth calling out.
+To reiterate, this behavior is not meant for usage with most groups of buttons found within an interface, as each is commonly expected to be an individual tab stop.
 {% endaside %}

 It's also important to define a few terms used for accessibility: